shukali/classical-mds/README.md

 # (Classical) Metric Multidimensional Scaling
 This repository contains a C# implementation of the **Classical Multidimensional Scaling (CMDS)** algorithm.
 CMDS is a Metric MDS, distance preserving dimensionality reduction algorithm.
-It allows to map a high-dimensional dataset into a lower-dimensional dataset, preserving most of the datapoint's pairwise distances.
+It allows mapping a high-dimensional dataset into a lower-dimensional dataset, preserving most of the datapoint's pairwise distances.
 A use case is, for example, to recover the location of objects in a 2D plane, knowing only the object's pairwise distances.

 A real-example: Given only the pairwise distances between five German cities, CMDS has been used to recover their location in a 2D map.